Forceflow/twitter_blocklist_exporter/README.md

 # twitter_blocklist_exporter v0.1
-This is a script that uses the Twitter API to download your most recent blocklist and generate a HTML file with all usernames listed and clickable.
+This is a Python3 script that uses the Twitter API to download your most recent blocklist and generate a HTML file with all usernames listed and clickable.

+# Running
+Just run `python3 blocklist_exporter.py`.
+After the script has run, your exported blocklist can be found in `blocklist.html`.

+# Requirements
+Only the [Tweepy library](https://docs.tweepy.org/en/stable/install.html) is required.
+Install it using `pip3 install tweepy` or through your distribution package manager.

 # Generate API tokens
 In order to query and download your blocklist, this script needs API tokens that you need to fill in in `keys.json`.
 Without them the script will not work.